iter8-tools/docs/docs/tutorials/integrations/slack.md

 1. Create a new channel in your Slack organization.
 2. Create a Slack app, enable incoming webhooks, and create a new incoming webhook.
 See [here](https://api.slack.com/messaging/webhooks).
 3. Ensure that you have a Kubernetes cluster and the [`kubectl` CLI](https://kubernetes.io/docs/reference/kubectl/).
 You can create a local Kubernetes cluster using tools like [Kind](https://kind.sigs.k8s.io/) or [Minikube](https://minikube.sigs.k8s.io/docs/).
+4. Install the Iter8 controller

+    --8<-- "docs/tutorials/installiter8controller.md"

-4. Deploy the sample HTTP service in the Kubernetes cluster.
+5. Deploy the sample HTTP service in the Kubernetes cluster.
 ```shell
 kubectl create deploy httpbin --image=kennethreitz/httpbin --port=80
 kubectl expose deploy httpbin --port=80
 ```
-5. Launch the experiment with the `slack` task with the appropriate values.
+6. Launch the experiment with the `slack` task with the appropriate values.
 ```shell
 iter8 k launch \
 --set "tasks={http,slack}" \